pygame-community/pygame-ce/docs/reST/ref/event.rst

    | :sg:`event_class(type: int, /) -> type[Event]`

    Returns an event class that is correlated with the given event type.
-If the class to a given event type is not found, but the type is within the range of valid values for the event type, instead of a ``pygame.event.Event`` subclass, ``pygame.event.Event`` itself will be returned, so don't rely on the retuned class having ``type`` attribute equal to a number.
+If the class to a given event type is not found, but the type is within the range of valid values for the event type, a new subclass will be created.
-   This happens for example, with user event types that weren't created by subclassing ``pygame.event.Event``.

    .. versionadded:: 2.5.2
    .. ## pygame.event.event_class ##